 - Contact the Office of Corporate, Foundation and Government Relations before proceeding.
 Let us know what your plans are and what your mailing deadline is.
 This will prevent our approaching a prospect for more than one project at a time, a circumstance which most often results in no project being funded.
 We have a Funding Research Assistance Form which we ask you to submit.
 It describes your project so that we can begin to research funding sources for you.
 Your department chair and the dean of the faculty need to know about your project, so we ask you to get their signatures before you submit a request for assistance to us.
 These assistance forms are available on line, and they also should be available from your department secretary, or you may call our office for a copy.

 - Fill out a Grant Application Approval form.
-These approval sheets are available online, and they also should be available from your department secretary, or you may call our office for a copy.
+These approval sheets are available online, or you may call our office for a copy.
 This form will circulate with your final proposal to various offices on campus.
 We will oversee its circulation for you.

 - Where appropriate, obtain signatures of the Institutional Review Board (for projects involving human subjects, the use of laboratory animals or the use of recombinant DNA).
 If you are applying to NSF or NIH, you must sign a conflict of interest statement, which appears on the yellow approval sheet.

 - At least ten business days before your mailing deadline date, bring a copy of the full proposal, final budget forms, any pages requiring original signatures and any attachments, to the office of Corporate, Foundation and Government Relations in Becker House.
-We will proofread your proposal, check your budget and obtain the signatures of the following officials: director of corporate, foundation and government relations, vice president for development, controller, vice president for finance, the dean of the faculty, and the president.
-We will notify you by telephone when the proposal is ready or if additional information or corrections are required.
+We will proofread your proposal, check your budget and obtain the signatures of the following officials depending on the proposal: director of corporate, foundation and government relations, controller, vice president for finance and administration, the dean of the college, the dean of the faculty, the dean of students, vice president of information services, vice president of advancement, and the president.
+We will notify you when the proposal is ready or if additional information or corrections are required.